junxit/us-congress-bills-110/metadata.md

 - 2007-11-09 — Introduced in House
 - 2007-11-09 — Introduced in House
 - 2007-11-09 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-11-13 — Referred to the Subcommittee on Highways and Transit.
+- 2008-07-31 — Committee Consideration and Mark-up Session Held.
+- 2008-07-31 — Ordered to be Reported by Voice Vote.
+- 2008-07-31 — Subcommittee on Highways and Transit Discharged.
+- 2008-09-27 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Duncan objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-27 — Considered under suspension of the rules. (consideration: CR H10142-10145)
+- 2008-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4131.
+- 2008-09-27 — Ms. Richardson moved to suspend the rules and pass the bill.
+- 2008-09-27 — Placed on the House Calendar, Calendar No. 282.
+- 2008-09-27 — Reported by the Committee on Transportation.
+H. Rept.
+110-895.
+- 2008-09-27 — Reported by the Committee on Transportation.
+H. Rept.
+110-895.